How an Internship at Ralph Lauren Brought Jorge Varade to Dataquest

 DataCamp vs. Dataquest

-He came into bootcamp without any real programming experience.
-He had tried messing around a little bit on his own, he says, looking at videos and trying out a few different platforms, including DataCamp.
+Varade came into the bootcamp without any real programming experience.
+He had studied a little on his own, looking at videos and trying out a few different platforms, including DataCamp.
 But he hadn’t really made any headway.
-“I was a beginner,” he says.

 When he got to Belgrave Valley and started using Dataquest, that changed quickly.
 “What I’ve learned in Python and SQL comes from Belgrave Valley and Dataquest,” he says.